StevenBlack/vocab/readme.md

 ### chrysalis
 The pupa of a butterfly.
 The word has come to connote any person or thing in the process of being born.
 An adolescent on the verge of self-discovery could be in a chrysalis state; a novel in the early stages of creation could be called a chrysalis.
-Pronounced CHRISS-A-LISS.

 ### cicatrix
-Not what happens when a kid gets tired of his favorite breakfast cereal; it's the scar that forms on a healed wound, the marks from childhood mishaps that cover the knees of most adults.
+The scar that forms on a healed wound.

 ### cicerone
 A guide who escorts tourists or sightseers, such as the gondoliers of Venice or the people who lead walking tours in most cities.
-Pronounced SISS-A-RO-NEE.

 ### cinerary